TLRKiliann/timetrack/CONTRIBUTING.md

 ### Translation

-I need that somebody translate the file `README.md` in french.
+* I need that somebody translate the file `README.md` in french.
+* Why not make a copy of this application in French.

 ---

-### Security
+### UX & UI

-I need some test around the connection with ssh and tcp packets.
-It seems good, but I would like to be sure.
+* I want to know if the user experience is intuitive and convenient.
+*

 ---

+_I remain open to all proposals_

-## Thanks for your help !
+Thanks for your help !

+ko@l@tr33 🐨